Fluid limit of a distributed ledger model with random delay: Proof of Theorem

+Next, by following a similar procedure as in Section \ref{k_df_freetips}, we establish equation (\ref{k_el}) that provides an upper bound of $\left|\lambda^{-1}L(t_n)-l(t_n)\right|$.

-In equation (\ref{kchoice_decompose_L}), we have decomposed the difference $L(t_n)/\lambda-l(t_n)$ into four parts and we will take care of each part on the right hand side of equation (\ref{kchoice_decompose_L}) by subtract and add conditional expectations as mentioned in equation (\ref{kchoice_main_idea1}).
+where the last equality is derived from equations (\ref{kchoice_evo_L}) and (\ref{k_fl_l}).
+In equation (\ref{kchoice_decompose_L}), we have decomposed the difference $L(t_n)/\lambda-l(t_n)$ into four parts and we will analyze each part on the RHS of equation (\ref{kchoice_decompose_L}) by subtracting and adding conditional expectations as mentioned in equation (\ref{kchoice_main_idea1}).